mrarejimmyz/Chronos-Vanguard/README.md

 Chronos Vanguard is an intelligent multi-agent AI system for automated risk management, hedging, and settlement of Real-World Asset (RWA) portfolios on Cronos zkEVM.
 The platform leverages zero-knowledge proofs for privacy-preserving verification and integrates with leading DeFi protocols.

-**Demo Platform** - Showcasing production-ready AI agent infrastructure with simulated portfolio data.
+**Production Status**: ZK-STARK proof system and gasless transactions fully operational on Cronos testnet.
+AI agent infrastructure complete, with orchestration layer in development.

 ### ✨ Key Features